mdavis-xyz/mdavis.xyz/pages/lime/content.md

 * iPhone users aren't allowed to use the app in a "Terrorist supporting country", but Android users are! ([Section 12.28](12.28))
 * If Lime maliciously rigs the bike battery to deliberately explode and murder you, you and your heirs are not able to take any legal action against them.
 (Sections [2.3](2.3), [2.8](2.8), [5.1](5.1), [6.1](6.1), [6.2](6.2), [7.4](7.4), [7.4.5](7.4.5),  [12.3.3](12.3.3)) Hopefully the courts would rule those clauses as invalid.
 However that fact that this is what their terms say is worrying.
 * Users aren't allowed to mention the word "Lime" in any email, tweet, WhatsApp message or other online channel (even private), since that's an online usage of their trademark without permission.
 Uploading a photo to Instagram which happens to have a Lime bike in the background is a violation ([Section 12.8](12.8))
-* By merely installing the app you are technically violating the terms and conditions.
-You've copied their "content" to non-temporary storage on your device.
-That's not allowed. ([Section 12.8](12.8))
 * If you alert them to a safety issue with their bikes, they have no obligation to fix them. ([Section 6.2.10](6.2.10))
 * Users and their family aren't allowed to take unrelated legal action against anyone who happens to work for Lime, even if the issue is unrelated to lime. ([Section 5.1](5.1))
 * Users agree to read the entire 30,000-word terms and conditions every time they ride. ([Section 12.25.5](12.25.5))